Both women and men can develop back pain resulting from pelvic floor dysfunction.

-The spine, pelvis and the way you have adapted to walking is also a contributing factor that is not regularly addressed by these methods.
+The spine, pelvis, and the way you have adapted to walking is also contributing factor that is not regularly addressed by these methods.

 Some women who have a prolapse of the uterus may actually have problems that are worsened by an active scar and biomechanical concerns that distort the core, preventing the pelvic floor muscles from functioning properly.
 A holistic chiropractic approach is more likely to lead to better diagnosis and resulting treatment that looks toward resolving the problem rather than just treating it.
 In other words, there are likely more to a prolapsed uterus when an active scar is involved.

 What should you expect on a first visit to the chiropractor

 - An explanation of your problem and perhaps why it exists